Amid AOC pressure, Pelosi suggests impeachment back on the table to address 'grave new chapter of lawlessness'

 GIULIANI CLARIFIES CONFUSING CNN COMMENTS ON UKRAINE

-Rudy Giuliani, the president's personal attorney, has long said publicly he wanted Ukraine to look into the Bidens' dealings in Ukraine, and admitted this week that he's asked Ukraine to do so in the past -- but denied any impropriety or illegal conduct.
+Rudy Giuliani, the president's personal attorney, has long said publicly he wanted Ukraine to look into the Bidens' dealings in Ukraine, and admitted this week that he's asked Ukraine to do so in the past -- but denied any impropriety or illegal conduct again on Sunday.

 "This violation is about our national security," Pelosi said.
 "The Inspector General determined that the matter is 'urgent' and therefore we face an emergency that must be addressed immediately."